Steam On, Steamboat: The World's Tallest Active Geyser Has Another Record Year

 "At other geysers, that storage seems to be more shallow," he explains.
 "And our hypothesis for the reason why Steamboat is such a huge geyser and so tall is that the water is stored deeper.
 The deeper the water is stored, the more energy it can have.
 And the more energy you have, the bigger the eruption can be."

-Some of the first studies of geysers were done back in the 1800's, by Robert Bunsen — the same guy who developed the Bunsen burner used in chemistry classes.
-Scientists have put video cameras in geysers, and built artificial geysers in the lab.
+Some of the first studies of geysers were done in the 1800s, by Robert Bunsen — the same guy who developed the Bunsen burner used in chemistry classes.
+Scientists have put video cameras in geysers and have built artificial geysers in the lab.

-Still, it's not so easy to find funding to study something like geysers and the list of unanswered questions goes on and on, Manga says.
+Still, it's not so easy to find funding to study something like geysers, and the list of unanswered questions goes on and on, Manga says.

 He rattles off a list: "Why do geysers exist in the first place?
 What is it about the geometry that makes something become episodic?
 Why do eruptions end?
 Why don't they just continue?
 How do geysers respond to external forces?
 What controls how high a geyser eruption is?"